hassanaalwaqedi/Arabshield/firestore/SCHEMA.md

 # Firestore Collections Schema

 ## Overview
-This document describes the Firestore database structure for the ArabShield dashboard.
+This document describes the Firestore database structure for the NovaArab dashboard.

 ---